 A zero-balance account can also be closed if it is inactive for a significant amount of time (the length of which is determined by the credit grantor or lending regulations).

-Closing unused accounts decreases risk for the borrower, as it will reduce any chance of identity theft or other illegal activity to which such accounts may be prone.
+Closing unused accounts decreases risk for the borrower, as it will reduce any chance of identity theft (such as someone opening a credit card or disaster loan under your name) or other illegal activity, such as unauthorized hard inquiries, to which such accounts may be prone.

 Will a bank reopen a closed credit account?